-Tandem simulation also has similarities to a previous method for allele-specific expression proposed by Hodgkinson et al17.
+Tandem simulation also has similarities to a previous method for allele-specific expression proposed by Hodgkinson et al [17].
 In that method, RNA sequencing reads are aligned to a reference genome and allelic ratios are computed at heterozygous sites.
-The method then simulates a high-coverage "null" dataset with two key properties.
-First, the genome from which the reads are simulated is customized to include non-reference alleles detected by a separate genetic assay of the same individual.
-Second, when the simulator creates reads that overlap heterozygous variants, the two alleles are sampled in a perfect 50/50 ratio.
-Null reads are aligned to the original reference genome using the same read aligner and parameters as in the initial alignment step, much like the alignment of tandem reads in our framework.
-Allelic ratios derived from null alignments are used to normalize the allelic ratios derived from the original reads, reducing alignment bias.
-While the method by Hodgkinson et al and our method have distinct goals, they are alike in their use of a newly simulated dataset to improve results from an initial alignment.
+The method then simulates a "null" dataset where (a) the genome from which the reads are simulated is customized to include non-reference alleles detected in a separate assay, and (b) when a simulated read overlaps a heterozygous variant, both alleles are sampled with equal frequency.
+Null reads are aligned to the original reference using the same aligner and parameters as in the initial alignment step, much like the alignment of tandem reads in our framework.
+Allelic ratios derived from null alignments are used to normalize the original ratios, reducing bias.
+While our method and Hodgkinson et al's target different problems, they are alike in their use of a newly simulated dataset to improve results from an initial alignment.